Files

 Floating License Server Connection Issues

-If you receive a diagnostic error in the Licensing Assistant that suggests that the client machine is unable to connect to the floating license server, then some additional investigations are required.
+If you receive a diagnostic error in the Licensing Assistant indicating that the client machine cannot connect to the floating license server, additional investigation is required.

 1. Have you installed license services for other programs on the same machine?

-If the same machine acts as the license server with FME and another program (usually ArcGIS or AutoDesk) also installed, then it is possible that FME is not able to be licensed on the same machine until specific ports are specified in the license file.
-To resolve this issue, please see: Specify Port Numbers Used by FlexLM.
+If the same machine acts as the license server for FME and another program (usually ArcGIS or Autodesk) is also installed, FME may not be able to license on that machine until specific ports are specified in the license file.

 2. Is a firewall blocking connections to/from the License Server?

 If you have a firewall set up in their office, it may be the case that certain application traffic is not allowed through.
-You will see an error in the licensing assistant diagnostics along the lines of “Could not open standard port 27000” and so on until it tries up to 27009.
-In this scenario, a good test for connectivity is to use Telnet client on the client side machine (the machine unable to connect).
+You will see an error in the licensing assistant diagnostics along the lines of “Could not open standard port 27000,” and so on, up to 27009.

-To resolve this issue, please follow this article to specify port numbers in your license file on the floating license server.
-After updating the license file, ensure that the 2 port numbers are added to your firewall exceptions list.
+To resolve this issue, please follow the steps in this article to specify port numbers in your license file on the floating license server.
+After updating the license file, please make sure that the 2 port numbers are added to your firewall exceptions list.

 3. Are there previous .dat files present on your client machine?

-The resolution for this issue is to delete the .dat files from your machine and then re-run the licensing assistant.
+The resolution for this issue is to delete the .dat files from your machine and then run the licensing assistant again.
 The .dat files may be in the following locations (in order of likelihood):

 - C:\ProgramData\Safe Software\FME\Licenses